-It’s no secret that digital transformation is critical to almost every business model today, but why is it so difficult to achieve?
-And what steps should organizations take to execute such a strategy?
+Digital transformation is critical to many business models today, but why is it so difficult?
+What steps should organizations take to execute such a strategy?

 It’s no secret that digital transformation is critical to almost every business model today.
 And almost every C-suite executive realizes this.
 The advantages of digital transformation are well known – it allows for greater flexibility, enables speedier innovation, drives competitive advantages, helps streamline operations, and, ultimately, can improve customer relations and loyalty.
 It also can have a big boost when it comes to overall corporate revenues – some envision the economic benefits to be between $1 and $7 billion annually.

 But why is digital transformation so difficult to achieve?
 And what steps should an organization take to make sure they properly execute such a strategy?